13 Action-Habits of Highly Self-Confident People

 Unfortunately, we sometimes think of self-confident people as the ones who are doing all the talking.
 The ability to respect the thoughts, feelings, and ideas of others is a quality of the truly self-confident person.
 Unlike the extreme narcissist, who always has to be right, the self-confident person can learn from others and be flexible enough to adapt to their needs and ideas.
 (I’ll be discussing the difference between narcissists and self-confident people in a future blog.)
 But of course, it's equally important to...

 Talking about your successes, especially in the workplace, will pave the way for new challenges and perhaps promotions.
 Sharing successes at home will let your family know what is important to you and give your children a positive perspective on who you are as a person, not just as a parent.

 11. Help others.

-As with #9 above, we don't usually think of "helping others" as an action-habit of confident people, perhaps because we think of self-confident people as "winners" in the great game of Life rather than as mentors, helpers, and role models.
-Nonetheless offering and giving a hand is a huge confidence booster.
+As with #9 above, we don't usually think of "helping others" as an action-habit of confident people, perhaps because we think of self-confident people as "winners" in the great game of life, rather than as mentors, helpers, and role models.
+Nonetheless, offering and giving a helping hand is a huge confidence booster.
 Helping others often reveals the skills you possess, and kindness increases your inner strength.